Construction Workforce Summit

 INTERACTIVE ROUNDTABLES

-In this session we bring together delegates for a series of 30 minute facilitated round table discussions with leading industry experts.
+In this session we bring together delegates for a series of 40 minute facilitated round table discussions with leading industry experts.
 Join the table that interests you most to discuss hot topics and share ideas for tackling some of the biggest challenges on the road to success in Construction Workforce.

-Round Table 1: Indigenous recruitment & career progression: bridging the gap
+Roundtable 1: Indigenous recruitment & career progression: bridging the gap

-Led by: Dart Johnson, Group Indigenous Program Manager, BMD Group
+Facilitated by: Dart Johnson, Group Indigenous Program Manager, BMD Group

-Round Table 2: Gen Z and the future of construction: what needs to change?
+Roundtable 2: Gen Z and the future of construction: what needs to change?

-Round Table 6: Maximising productivity without burnout: smarter work practices for a sustainable workforce
+Roundtable 5: Maximising productivity without burnout: smarter work practices for a sustainable workforce

 Dart Johnson, Group Indigenous Program Manager, BMD Group